-The average consumption in the first run in the given day to heat an empty sauna from 41° C. to 92° C. was 8.91 kW.
-During the operation of already heated sauna (tempering) the average consumption was 55.215 kW per day.
+The average consumption in the first run in the given day to heat an empty sauna from 41 °C to 92 °C was 8,91 kW.
+During the operation of already heated sauna (tempering) the average consumption was 55,215 kW per day.

-It means that the amount of energy saved during the 35 operation with converter during the first heating of sauna, which was always carried out under the same conditions, was 36% on average, while the amount of energy saved during custom all-day operation is around 20%.
+It means that the amount of energy saved during the operation with converter during the first heating of sauna, which was always carried out under the same conditions, was 36 % on average, while the amount of energy saved during custom all-day operation is around 20 %.

-identically in both cases.
+Control elements (thermostats and time relays) were set identically in both cases.
 Sauna was still controlled by the same control unit with the same program.